WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Discussion and Future Work

-Beyond these improvements, we envision several conceptual extensions.
-To capture longer-range phenomena (e.g. El Niño) and enforce thermodynamic budgets, future iterations could incorporate sea-surface temperatures and energy fluxes.
-The additional information could improve the model's forecast performance, especially for precipitation \cite{sha2025improving}.
-Moreover, we could move beyond reanalysis data by adapting the framework to directly assimilate raw observations from satellites and stations, effectively turning \ourMethod into a real-time data assimilation system \cite{andry2025appa}.
-Finally, by training on large-scale climate simulations with explicit external forcings we could investigate the causal link between greenhouse gas concentrations and atmospheric dynamics in a controlled storyline setting, offering a computationally efficient alternative to traditional climate models.
+Future iterations could incorporates sea surface temperatures and energy fluxes to capture longer-range phenomena (e.g. the El Niño Southern Oscillation) and enforce thermodynamic budgets.
+The additional information could improve the model's forecast performance \citep{sha2025improving}.
+Moreover, our inference framework offers to move beyond reanalysis data by directly assimilating observations from satellites and stations \citep{andry2025appa, yang2025generative}.

-Ultimately, \ourMethod marks a significant step towards a general-purpose atmospheric model, offering a unified framework that adapts to diverse downstream tasks while respecting the complex physical laws of the earth system.